EWS Labs, Transferring files between Linux and Windows home directories

 Accessing your Windows files from Linux

-For personal Linux devices, follow this guide to connect to the EWS Linux environment: Access EWS Linux remotely with SSH.
+For personal Linux devices, follow this guide to connect to the EWS Linux environment: [Link for document 79993 is unavailable at this time].

 In the EWS Linux environment, open a terminal and type the command: